jun7/wyeb/README.md

 - No tab.
 But keys J/K/x or button actions.
 - Focused history.
 Instead of loaded history.
 - Misc. monitored conf files, saved search word for find, related domain only loading, new window with clipboard text, hinting for callback script.
+- [Adblock extension](https://github.com/jun7/wyebadblock).
+This takes boot time a lot and not controllable.

 ### Usage:
 <pre>